naveenacharya1/Hadoop/hadoop-map-reduce/SecondarySortMR/README.md

 # MapReduce - Secondary Sort Program

-## Prerequisite
-Apached Hadoop 2.7.1
-Apache Maven 3.3.9
-Java version: 1.8.0_101, vendor: Oracle Corporation
-Default locale: en_SG, platform encoding: Cp1252
-OS name: "windows 10", version: "10.0", arch: "amd64", family: "dos"
-Eclipse Java EE IDE for Web Developers.
-Version: Mars.2 Release (4.5.2)

-* Imagine we have temperature data that looks like the following.
+Imagine we have temperature data that looks like the following.
 Each line represents the value of a temperature at a particular day.
 Each value in a line is delimited by a comma.
 The first value is the YEAR, the second value is the MONTH, and the third value is the TEMPERATURE value.
 The data below is a toy data set.
 As you can see, there are three Year: 2012, 2001, and 2005.
 The Month are also simple: 01, 11, 08.
 The values are fake as well: 5,45,35,10,46,47,48,50,52,38 and 70.

 ```bash
 2012,01,5